williamouyang/okta.github.io/_source/docs/guides/okta_mobile_connect.md

 ## If your app is already SAML-enabled

 If your mobile app already supports logging in via SAML, it may already work with Okta Mobile Connect.
-The *Concur*, *Salesforce*, and *Yammer* are examples of apps that worked with Okta Mobile Connect without special modification.
+Many ISVs with SAML-enabled mobile apps are able to work with Okta Mobile Connect without special modification.

 To work with Okta Mobile Connect, your mobile app needs to meet the criteria below: